Are you confused about what "organic" really means?

 eat REAL food, close to nature and mostly plants.

-Now, to the question we are asked frequently, "should I only eat organic?"
+Now, to the question we are frequently asked, "should I only eat organic?"

 Our answer is..."It depends."

-In general, choosing organic is a great option and we consider buying organic as "taking your health to the next level."
+In general, choosing organic is an excellent option and we consider buying organic as "taking your health to the next level."
 However, we also realize it can be unrealistic for many people to only consume organic foods...and, in some cases, organic may not even be the best option.